naelob/gamecard/README.md

 Then you can set the new value of $dBName with this previous name used for the database in PHPMYADMIN.

+You must import the database of the game.
+You can find it in the repo, it's called "dbgamecard.sql".
+Import it just after the creation of your database in PHPMYADMIN.
+It's MANDATORY, otherwise you won't be able to play the game.

 5. RUN THE PROJECT

 ````